 - 6-8 cloves black garlic

-Slice or chop the king oyster mushrooms and black garlic and put aside
+- Slice the king oyster mushrooms and black garlic and put aside

-Combine all the ingredients under the 'Sauce' into 1 bowl and put aside
+- Combine all the ingredients under the ingredient list 'Sauce' into one bowl and put aside

 - Heat up frying pan to medium heat with a bit of oil or butter

 - When the frying pan is up to temperature, add in the mushrooms and saute for 3-5 minutes